 Jacques Anquetil wins Paris-Nice.
 Tom Simpson wins Milan-Sanremo ahead of Raymond Poulidor.
 Anquetil wins Gent-Wevelgem, taking the bunch sprint.
 Poulidor wins the Vuelta a España in the spring, it’s a two week race and he wins a time trial in Valladolid just before the final weekend to take the lead and keeps it to Madrid.
 Anquetil wins the Giro d’Italia for the second time, this was a three week race and he takes the race lead after the Stage 5 time trial in Parma and keeps it to the end in Milan.
 Miguel Indurain was born.

-22 June to 14 July with 22 days of racing with 25 stages, on three days there are two stages with a road race in the morning and a time trial in the afternoon.
-There’s one rest day in Andorra and it’s 4,504km in total.
-A start in Brittany and a dash across northern France and into Belgium before a long run down France’s eastern frontier, the kind of route to satisfy Tour founder Henri Desgranges’s nationalistic streak as it asserts the eastern border and even goes into Germany; and today’s director Christian Prudhomme alike, as it never strays far from the mountains with the Ardennes, Vosges and Jura before the Alps, Pyrenees and the Puy-de-Dôme.
+22 June to 14 July with 25 stages across 22 days of racing as on three days there are two stages with a road race in the morning and a time trial in the afternoon.
+There’s one rest day in Andorra and it’s 4,504km in total, about 1,000km more than current editions.
+A start in Brittany and a dash across northern France and then into Belgium before a long run down France’s eastern frontier, the kind of route to satisfy Tour founder Henri Desgranges’s nationalistic streak as it asserts the eastern border and even goes into Germany; and it’d please today’s director Christian Prudhomme too, as it never strays far from the mountains with the Ardennes, Vosges and Jura ranges before the Alps, Pyrenees and the Puy-de-Dôme.
 There’s one team time trial of 21km, and three individual time trials totalling 91km.

 Looking closer at the route, there’s no summit finish apart from the Puy-de-Dôme, these didn’t become regular – Alpe d’Huez was first in 1952 – until later as ski stations expanded and mass tourism grew.
 There are transfers too with the use of separate start and finish towns and coaches laid on to transport the riders, not a novelty for 1964 but still a talking point.
 It’s still a high altitude Tour with Stage 8’s 249km going via the Galibier, the 2,556m altitude mentioned on the map above indicates the riders would use the tunnel near the top of the pass to spare them the full ascent.
 The next day sees Stage 9 and the Restefond, aka La Bonnette at 2,802m.
 Stage 13 crosses to Andorra via the Port d’Envalira at 2,407m while Stages 14, 15 and 16 are gruelling days in the Pyrenees with hard climbs but also long distances across the plains just to get to them.